Aeroluna/LunaCoopMod/README.md

 Funny that this passive could *nerf* some units.
 This happened because the buff would multiply energy regeneration by 1.5 and abilities like Cloak cause your energy regeneration to be negative.

 - Fixed (mostly) a bug where Corsair's Disruption Web ability would autocast on a single unit multiple times.
+- Fixed a bug where Shadow Guard's casting Shadow Fury did not play their attack animation.
+- Fixed a bug where Vorazun's level 7 perk Veil of Shadows would apply inconsistently.

 yeah.